Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

 ## Using software quality objectives: jobs to be done

 As stated, the goal of objectives is to decide for each application how good it needs to be and to record the outcome of those decisions in Sigrid.
 This is easier said than done, not because of the actions to be performed in Sigrid, but because of the organization required.
 All stakeholders need to be involved and aligned which works differently in each organization.
 Because of this, the first job two jobs are about making sure that the initial scope (1) is meaningful but not too big to establish a workable governance structure (2).
-Once this has been done, the objective setting can take place, followed by monitoring and reviewing both the objectives themselves and the goverance process established around.
+Once this has been done, the objective setting can take place, followed by monitoring and reviewing both the objectives themselves and the governance process established around.
 The latter may trigger enlarging the scope.
 This is the list of jobs, the following sections describe them in more detail:

 1. [Identify a scope](#1-identify-a-scope) - a set of applications for which it make sense to set objectives
 1. [Establish Governance Structure](#2-establish-governance-structure) - Set up a governance structure to oversee the objective-setting process.